Chess Middlegame - How to outplay your opponent

 - Players who have 1200-2000 online chess rating

 Hey there!
-My name is Daler and I am a 20 year old FIDE Master.
+My name is Daler and I am 21 years old FIDE Master.
 I have been been playing chess since I was 3 years old and train daily with my father and brother .
 I am a very active and dynamic player who has worked with a lot of different coaches and has coached many students as well.
 My specialty is tutoring beginners and younger students but I have several adult professional students as well.
 I got my FM title at the age of 15 and currently I'm working on to get IM norm.

 I've been working on different openings more than 5 years and my main goal by creating the opening courses is to share my opening knowledge, so people can build their own solid opening repertoires with both perspective that gives them pleasant positions once they'll get to the middlegame part.